spree/api.spreecommerce.com/content/v1/product/properties.md

    :current_page => 1 }
 end %>

+### Sorting results

+Results can be returned in a specific order by specifying which field to sort by when making a request.

+    GET /api/products/1/product_properties?q[s]=property_name%20desc

 ## A single product property

 To get information about a single product property, make a request like this: